RanjanaRaghavan/sparklekolam/replit.md

 # Overview

-This is a full-stack e-commerce application for selling handcrafted rhinestone rangoli art called "Revathy's Rangolis".
+This is a full-stack e-commerce application for selling handcrafted rhinestone rangoli art called "Revathi's Rangolis".
 The application features a product catalog, shopping cart functionality, and a checkout process.
 Built with React on the frontend and Express on the backend, it uses TypeScript throughout for type safety.

 # User Preferences